rebuilt/instant-nostalgia/README.md

  ActionView::Template::Error - link_directory argument must be a directory:   app/views/comments/create.js.erb:0:in `view template'
 ```

 I only moved the stylesheets over.
 I did not touch the view folder at all.
 I did't alter any javascript files either.
 The error turned out to be a general sprokets error.
 I had deleted the app/assets/stylesheets directory and sprockets expects that directory to exist, even if it's empty.
 I added the folder back and everything worked correctly.
+Moving all assets from sprockets to webpacker was well worth it because it fixed the race condition that made my tests fail incorrectly.
+Under sprockets, when the entire test suite was launched at once, tests would run and fail before sprockets had finished compiling the assets.
+Running a single test file under sprockets worked fine but multiple test files would intermittently fail.
+Now, with webpacker, all tests pass and I don't get incorrectly failing tests.